 1. Be on time with your insurance card and photo ID

 The safety of your medical records and PHI (Protected Health Information) is a top priority at The Center.
-Every time you check in for a visit, we will ask for your insurance card and photo ID.
-Having these two items ready for our patient services staff will keep you one step ahead of the game, and will help avoid a moment of panic when searching through your wallet or purse.
+Every time you check-in for a visit, we will ask for your insurance card and photo ID.
+Having these two items ready for our patient services staff will keep you one step ahead, and will help avoid a moment of panic when searching through your wallet or purse.

 2. Complete forms ahead of time

 If you are a new patient, welcome to The Center!
-To save time, complete intake forms prior to your first visit by calling 541-322-2353 or print them from our website and bring them with you for your appointment.
+To save time, complete intake forms prior to your first visit or if you haven’t been seen in two years or more by calling 541-322-2353 or visit this link to fill out your intake online.

 If you don’t complete your intake forms in advance, remember to bring a list of medications and dosages, or simply bring your pill bottles or take a picture on your smart phone.
 You can manage this list from your patient portal account as well.

 3. Sign up for a patient portal account